CONNIE C. LINAS, LCSW | OAKLAND THERAPY FOR INDIVIDUALS & COUPLES

 You've already been to a financial planner and read up on personal finance?
 And you're wondering how this will be different?

-Psychotherapy focused on money is a holistic look at your relationship to money and what happens in your close relationships with others when you're dealing with finances together.
+Psychotherapy focused on money is a holistic look at your relationship to money and what happens in your close relationships when you're dealing with finances together.
 While financial therapy with a licensed therapist is often more interactive and goal-oriented than you may have experienced in traditional talk therapy, my primary purpose is also to help you address your emotional barriers and make lasting changes.

 See a therapist with specialized training and background well suited for financial work

-I'm a trained psychotherapist who specializes in money, relationships, and health.
+I'm a trained psychotherapist who specializes in money, relationships, and anxiety.
 That means that I have the training and skill to address the reasons that many of my clients discover are underneath their financial worry.
 For example, as a couples counselor, I know how to help people navigate conflict with partners and families.
 Additionally, I provide a safe, confidential space to share things about your history, culture, and family background that provides useful insight and context for your decisions today.
 I'm also trained in goal-oriented behavioral change and values-based therapy methods that help manage anxiety, clarify core values, and make changes that are sustainable over time.

 get started